rbonazzola/LEARN_workshop/benchmarking/README.md

 --partition=devel \
 /jmain02/apps/singularity/singinteractive $SIF
 ```

-In batch mode (this doesn't work though, see Note 2 below):
+where `SIF` env variable contains the path to your SIF image.

+### Singularity in interactive mode
+In batch mode, I've noticed the provided script `singbatch` doesn't work.
+By examining this script, I noticed there seems to be a misplaced argument in the `singularity exec` command ((see [this old issue](https://github.com/jade-hpc-gpu/jade-hpc-gpu.github.io/issues/82) that reports the same problem).
+Namely, the image name (`$1` argument) should be placed after all the options, and immediately before the script (`$2` argument).
+To circumvent this problem, you can just copy this script in some location of yours and modify this line accordingly.
+Assuming the new `singbatch` script is placed in your current working directory, you can execute the following command to submit a batch process running Singularity to the Slurm queue:

 ```
 sbatch \
 -t 0-10:00 \
 --gres gpu:1 \
 --partition=devel \
-/jmain02/apps/singularity/singbatch $SIF \
+./singbatch $SIF \
 $SCRIPT
 ```

-where `SIF` env variable contains the path to your SIF image.

 For more information, see the [Docs](https://docs.jade.ac.uk/en/latest/jade/containers.html#singularity-containers).

 *Note 1*: The docs refer to some Singularity images that are supposed to be available on the system under `/jmain02/apps/singularity/singularity-images/`, although I hvaen't been able to find this folder.

 *Note 2*: I have run into errors when requesting GPUs via Singularity.
-I believe there is a problem in the `singbatch` script (see [this old issue](https://github.com/jade-hpc-gpu/jade-hpc-gpu.github.io/issues/82)).
+I believe there is a problem in the `singbatch` script .